-Stories I wrote for National Geographic Picture Stories exploring culture, religion, and identity.
+Stories I wrote for National Geographic exploring photography, culture, identity, and colonial legacy.

 The young and lonely hearts of China’s shrinking cities

 As China struggles to revive its industrial heartland, its young people grapple with isolation.

 On Scottish Islands, a Generation Caught Between Past and Future

 Laetitia Vancon intimately portrays young Scots in island communities that are gradually losing their inhabitants.

 A Country Where Faith Becomes a 'Necessary Evil'

 A photographer returns to his family’s homeland to explore the intersection of Christianity and power in the post-war DRC.

 A mass deportation decades ago brought thousands of Korean immigrants to Central Asia.
 Now their culture is in danger of vanishing.

 Built in 1972, the Nakagin Capsule Tower was the benchmark of Japan’s post-war economic boom.
 Now, its future is uncertain.